algolia/algoliasearch-client-php/README.md

  1. Download and add the `algoliasearch.php` file to your project
  2. Add the `require` call to your project
- 3. Initialize the client with your ApplicationID, API-Key (you can find all of them on your Algolia account)
+ 3. Initialize the client with your ApplicationID and API-Key (you can find all of them on your Algolia account).

 ```php
 require 'algoliasearch.php';